Menu

 Implementation

-• We teach phonics every day for 30 minutes using the RWI program.
+• We teach phonics every day for 30 minutes using the Essential Letters and Sounds program.

 • Our children are always working towards the next steps in phonics, covering each phase until they have the skills to segment and blend sounds, so that they can read fluently and with comprehension.

-• RWI supports children and gives them practice in handwriting, spelling and punctuation
+• ELS supports children and gives them practise in handwriting, spelling and punctuation

 • As the children progress in to KS2, identified children are picked up and they receive targeted interventions.
 The transition from learning phonic sounds is then focussed on to applying this knowledge to their spelling patterns.